 When you notice yourself having intense feelings, you have a few options.
 You can let yourself keep feeling it.
 Alternately, you could enhance or suppress its intensity.
-Or you could try to change how long you feel the emotion for.
-Along these lines, affect management is when we take action towards changing the intensity or duration of an emotion so it’s more manageable.
+Or you could try to change how long you feel the emotion.
+Along these lines, affect management is taking action towards changing the intensity or duration of an emotion so it’s more manageable.
 Doing so lowers the chances that the emotion controls our behavior.

 The idea behind affect management is that when we are stressed, our autonomic nervous system gets activated.
 There is an optimal level of physiological arousal at which we can still tolerate and respond to our emotions in a healthy way.
 Researchers call this the “window of tolerance.”